 WordPress is the most powerful and most widely used content management system (CMS) in the world today.
 It currently has roughly 67% of the market share for all CMSs and is used to power nearly 20% of all websites on the internet.

-That’s billions of sites using WordPress, so it definitely pays to keep your website secure, and it’s even more important if you have an ecommerce site.
-My name’s Seb and I’m a WordPress developer here at FHOKE, so I deal with WordPress and website security every day.
-Part of my responsibilities include making sure all our client sites are kept up to date, perform well, but most importantly, are secure.
+That’s billions of sites using WordPress, so it definitely pays to keep your website secure, and it’s even more important if you have an eCommerce site.
+My name’s Seb, and I’m a WordPress developer here at Fhoke, so I deal with WordPress and website security every day.
+Part of my responsibilities includes ensuring all our client sites are kept up to date, perform well, and, most importantly, are secure.

-It’s hard knowing where to start when it comes to security, especially if you’re not that involved in the tech industry.
-So over the next few months I’ll be putting together a five part series of articles around WordPress security.
-In my first installment I’ll take you through some basic tips you can use right now to help keep your WordPress site safe.
-If you’re an existing client and you’re reading this we’ve got you covered but feel free to call, we love a chat and we’d be happy to answer any of your questions.
+It’s hard knowing where to start regarding security, especially if you’re not that involved in the tech industry.
+So over the next few months, I’ll be putting together a five-part series of articles around WordPress security.
+In my first instalment, I’ll take you through some basic tips you can use right now to help keep your WordPress site safe.
+If you’re an existing client and you’re reading this, we’ve got you covered but feel free to call, we love a chat, and we’d be happy to answer any of your questions.

-We’re not suggesting all free plugins are going to be poor quality, after all we use many for our own client sites.
-The best tip we can offer before you even download one is take your time to look at the reviews and be dubious about newer plugins that are yet to be rated.
+We’re not suggesting all free plugins will be of poor quality; after all, we use many for our own client sites.
+The best tip we can offer before you even download one is to take your time to look at the reviews and be dubious about newer plugins that are yet to be rated.
 It definitely pays to be cautious in the long run rather than losing your entire site because you didn’t want to spend five minutes looking at what others had to say.

 The default username for WordPress is “admin”, which is an easy target for hackers trying to gain access.
 If you take into account that around 20% of all websites on the internet (that’s billions!) are hosted on WordPress, it’s not hard to imagine people will be trying to hack the one account that the majority of sites will have.

-This is something we make sure to do on all our website builds and something you should always do when setting up a new WordPress site, however there are plugins that can help you do this after your site is already set up.
+We make sure to do this on all our website builds and something you should always do when setting up a new WordPress site.
+However, some plugins can help you do this after your site is already set up.

-One of those plugins is called Username Changer and it does exactly what it says on the box.
+One of those plugins is Username Changer, and it does exactly what it says on the box.

 Hosting is something that plays a huge role in the security of your website.
 In fact, a study found that 40% of hacked WordPress sites were down to the hosting company, not WordPress itself.

-It doesn’t have to cost you an arm and a leg either as you can get very good web hosting at reasonable prices.
+It doesn’t have to cost you an arm and a leg either, as you can get a very good web hosting at reasonable prices.
 Investing in your hosting should always be a top priority, no matter what.

 When it comes to finding a good host, try to stick with reputable, well-known companies as they have a higher level of expectation around their services.
-We like to suggest Media Temple to host some of our client sites and can say without a doubt there support team is always around and more than happy to help with any questions you might have.
+We like to suggest Flywheel and can say without a doubt their support team is always around and more than happy to help with any questions you might have.

 You can download free themes from most places these days, but don’t be sucked in by every offer.
-Make sure you look into the site you’re getting it from and make sure they are reputable.
+Please make sure you look into the site you’re getting it from and make sure they are reputable.
 Free themes can come back and bite you in the ass if you don’t.

 A good password will usually contain a mixture of numbers, letters and symbols.
-This makes it much harder for anyone trying to guess your password and will eventually lead to them giving up.
-Whereas if your password is easy, like the “123” example above, then a few tries and they’ll be logged in to your account.
+This makes it much harder for anyone trying to guess your password and eventually leads to them giving up.
+Whereas if your password is easy, like the “123” example above, then a few tries, and they’ll be logged in to your account.

 If you don’t keep on top of those themes and plugins, it can lead to security holes.
 This isn’t such a problem when you’re only using one or two and don’t activate the others, but if your site gets hacked and one of those themes or plugins is infected, it’s going to stay infected without you knowing.

-After implementing the above tips and techniques, your site should be in a much better place than it was before.
-There’s more to it than that though, you can secure your files from being searched by hackers, disable file editing, hide your WordPress version number and more, which we’ll be covering in future articles in this series.
+After implementing the above tips and techniques, your site should be in a much better place than before.
+There’s more to it than that, though; you can secure your files from being searched by hackers, disable file editing, hide your WordPress version number and more, which we’ll be covering in future articles in this series.